 - File Date: July 18, 2012

-Download Symantec AntiVirus for Mac OS X 10.5 and higher (authentication required)
+Download Symantec AntiVirus for Mac OS X 10.5 or 10.6 (authentication required)

 - Version: 10.2

 Download Symantec AntiVirus for Mac OS X 10.4 (authentication required)

 - Version: 10.0

 Download Symantec AntiVirus for Mac OS X 10.3 (authentication required)